jamhed/fs_sync/README.md

 =================

 File type is determined by file extension.
 Natively handled types are "erl" and "beam".
-It is possible to define an external type handler for unknown file types as *default_handler* parameter (script will be executed in erlang node cwd), and an external handler to execute after internal handler -- *after_handler* parameter.
+It is possible to define an external type handler for unknown file types as _default\_handler_ parameter (script will be executed in erlang node cwd), and an external handler to execute after internal handler -- _after\_handler_ parameter.
-External handlers will be called with Erlang os:cmd/1, with type and filename provided as command line arguments, see *example/handler.sh*.
+External handlers are called with Erlang os:cmd/1, with type and filename provided as command line arguments, see _example/handler.sh_.

 Configuration options
 =====================

-*skip_types* -- list of file extensions to ignore completely *synthesize_beam_event* -- a helper for naive fs_event scanner, to reload beam file immediately after compilation
+_skip\_types_ -- list of file extensions to ignore completely

+_synthesize\_beam\_event_ -- a helper for naive fs_event scanner, to reload beam file immediately after compilation